bitovi/academy/src/typescript/11-keyof-typeof/keyof-typeof.md

 >
 > Both `a[1]` and `a["1"]` evaluate to the same thing (`"world"`).

 By itself, `keyof` may not seem all too interesting.
-However, it becomes powerful when used in tandem with other TypeScript features like Mapped Types and Generics which we will see in the future.
+However, it becomes powerful when used in tandem with other TypeScript features like Generics which we will see in the future.

-## Typeof
+### Typeof

 `typeof` is a way to create a type from a value.
 It can be used on values and properties of those values. `typeof` is useful for creating type queries and capturing types that aren’t strictly defined.